mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 }
 ```

-Although `HiltTestApplication` present in our app, it is not used in tests yet.
+Although `HiltTestApplication` is present in our app, it is not used in tests yet.
 This hookup is done by defining a `CustomTestRunner`.
-It points to the test application when instantiating application class for instrument tests.
+It points to the test application when instantiating the application class for instrument tests.

 ```kotlin
 // File: app/src/androidTest/java/com/ex2/hiltespresso/CustomTestRunner.kt